Property

 Keep the ceiling as high as possible.

 Ceiling details can make or break your room’s look and atmosphere.
-But when done right, they can contribute to your house looking more open and spacious.
+But when done right, they can make your house look more open and spacious.
 Here are some stunning ceiling details that you can ask your contractor to install:

 • Consider revealing the ceiling’s natural skeleton.
 Exposed beams can help create the illusion of a higher ceiling, and the exposed wood, duct, or pipes can also add a “raw” and industrial look to your house.

 • If you must have crown molding, keep it very thin.
-Like everything in interior design, the proportion is everything.
-Added trim and molding can make your ceiling appear lower and more protruded, so when your roof is already low, they may not be the most helpful or flattering.
+Like everything in interior design, proportion is everything.
+Added trim and molding can make your ceiling appear lower and more protruded, so they may not be the most helpful or flattering when your roof is already low.
 Paint the molding the same color as the ceiling as well—it will help create an illusion of more height.

 • Opt for low furniture pieces.
 When your couch, table, and other furniture pieces are softer than others, it tricks the viewer into believing that the rest of the space is taller than it is.
 Another upside to this strategy is that it makes excellent use of the natural light from the windows because the furniture pieces aren’t blocking the light.

-To achieve the look of a modern, open home, all the elements need to come together to create a perfect whole.
-It might take some time and effort to train your eye into seeing what makes a space look open and bright, but once you get all the elements to work together, it’s all worth it.
+To achieve the look of a modern, open home, all the elements must come together to create a perfect whole.
+It might take time and effort to train your eye to see what makes a space look open and bright, but once you get all the elements to work together, it’s all worth it.

 Jeremy D. Mena